Karnataka NEET UG Counselling 2026 Round 1: Registration, Dates, Merit List, Seat Matrix & Choice Filling

 Avoiding these mistakes will make your Karnataka medical counselling process smooth and hassle-free.

-Karnataka Counselling Round 1: Frequently Asked Questions (FAQs)
+Karnataka Counselling Round 1: FAQs

 Ans: The common problems during the Karnataka NEET counselling round 1 include issues with the website for counselling and discrepancies in the documents.
 You can avoid document-related issues by verifying all the information in the documents properly.